- Location: Chelsea VIC

 * May be arranged via the Organisation.
 Details to be provided on expression of interest.

 Chelsea Community Support Services Inc. is a community based and managed not for-profit agency located in Chelsea.
 Core functions undertaken by the agency include the provision of emergency relief, material aid, tax help, counselling, information, support and referral.
+Note: All interviews will be conducted over the phone.
+Successful applicants will not be placed until current COVID-19 restrictions are lifted.

 Key Position Objective: Community Support and Information Worker